Haruo Minami: Death

 On April 14, 2001, Minami died of prostate cancer at a hospital in Tokyo, at the age of 77.

 Approach to audience

 Haruo Minami is known for popularizing the saying "Okyakusama wa kamisama desu".
-It is directly translated, "The audience/guests are god", meaning "the customer is always right" or "the customer is a god" symbolising patronage.
-The kamisama is Japanese shintō's kami.
+It is directly translated, "The guests are kami", meaning "the customer is always right" or "the customer is a god" symbolising patronage.
 When he sang his songs, he was concentrating as if to pray before kami.
 He looked on his audience as kami to make his performance perfect.
-The Minami's words were spread by Let's-Go-Sanbiki, a trio of Japanese comedian that had come to watch Minami's show.
+His words were spread by Let's-Go-Sanbiki, a trio of Japanese comedian that had come to watch Minami's show.

 In October 2016 his voice was released for software synthesizer CeVIO Creative Studio.